Centralizers, Clifforders, Polynomial Equivalence and $\omega$-equivalence of Matrices: Preliminaries

-\end{definition} Following this definition, we note another well-known result: for an arbitrary field $\mathbb{F}$, one has $C^2(A)=\mathbb{F}(A)$ (See \cite{Suprunenko}).
-In this article, however, we present a new proof of this result in the case where $\mathbb{F}$ has characteristic $0$ (See Theorem \ref{alph*}) and we also investigate anti-commuting relations and ``commutators up to $\omega$'' among matrices.
-Correspondingly, the clifforder of a matrix $A$ is defined as follows. \begin{definition} The \emph{clifforder} of a matrix $ A $, denoted by $ \mathcal{C}\mathcal{L}(A) $, is the set of all the matrices that anti-commute with $ A $.
-That is,

-\end{definition} Now, we define the polynomial equivalence, odd polynomial equivalence and $q$-polynomial equivalence of matrices, which is a key ingredient in studying the centralizers of matrices.\ \begin{definition} Let $ A $ be a unital associative algebra over the field $ \mathbb{F} $.
-Then the elements $ y, z \in A $ are said to be \emph{polynomial equivalence}, or \emph{$ p $-equivalence} for short, if there exist polynomials $ f(x), g(x) \in \mathbb{F}[x] $ such that $y = f(z), ~ z = g(y)$.
-If there exist polynomials
+The following standard result can be found in many linear algebra textbooks, for instance, see \cite{Lax}. \begin{lemma} Let $A$, $B\in M_{m\times n}(\mathbb{F})$.
+Then the linear equations $Ax=0$ and $Bx=0$ share the same solution set if and only if there exists $P\in GL_{m}(\mathbb{F})$ such that $B=PA$. \end{lemma} In this article, we focus on anti-commuting relations and ``commutators up to $\omega$'' among matrices.
+We now introduce the notions of polynomial equivalence, odd polynomial equivalence, and $q$-polynomial equivalence of matrices, which serve as key tools in the study of matrix centralizers.\begin{definition} Let $A$ be a unital associative algebra over a field $\mathbb{F}$, and let $y,z \in A$.
+The elements $y$ and $z$ are said to be \emph{polynomial equivalence}, or \emph{$p$-equivalence} for short, if there exist polynomials $f(x), g(x) \in \mathbb{F}[x]$ such that $y = f(z),z = g(y)$.
+For a positive integer $q$, $y$ and $z$ are said to be \emph{$q$-polynomial equivalence}, or simply \emph{$q$-equivalence}, if there exist polynomials